jharwell/sierra/docs/src/getting_started.rst

 #.
 Determine how to invoke SIERRA.
 At a minimum you need to tell it the
    following:

+   - What platform you are targeting/want to run on.
+See :ref:`ln-platform-plugins` for details.

    - What project to load: ``--project``.
-This must live under a directory named ``projects`` which must be on :envvar:`SIERRA_PROJECT_PATH`.
-This is used
+This is used to:
-     to:

-     - Compute the name of the library SIERRA will tell ARGoS to search for on :envvar:`ARGOS_PLUGIN_PATH` when looking for controller and loop function definitions.
-For example if you pass ``--project=foobar``, then SIERRA will tell ARGoS to search for controller and loop function definitions in ``libfoobar.so``, which `must` be on :envvar:`ARGOS_PLUGIN_PATH` (SIERRA doesn't modify :envvar:`ARGOS_PLUGIN_PATH` for you).
+     - Configure runtime library search paths (e.g., :envvar:`ARGOS_PLUGIN_PATH`).

-     - Figure out the directory to load graph and simulation processing configuration from.
+     - Figure out the directory to load graph and :term:`Experiment` data processing configuration from.

    - What template input file to use: ``--template-input-file``.
 See :ref:`ln-tutorials-project-template-input-file` for requirements.

-   - How many copies of each simulation to run per experiment: ``--n-sims``.
+   - How many variations of the main settings for each experiment to run:
+     ``--n-runs``.

-   - Where it is running/how to run experiments: ``--hpc-env``.
+   - Where it is running/how to run experiments: ``--exec-env``.
 See :ref:`ln-hpc-plugins` for available plugins.

-   - How long simulations should be: ``--time-setup``.
-See :ref:`ln-vars-ts-cmdline` for cmdline syntax/options.

    - What controller to run: ``--controller``.
 See :ref:`ln-tutorials-project-main-config` for details on how valid